russellh76/FiddlerCustomRules/README.md

 ##  SessionID Injection
 This is code for adding a sessionID argument for GETs of the target page.
 Aiding in testing of Sessionization configuration.
+The function is called in OnBeforeRequest and the function name is addSessionIDtoTargetGETonRequest.

 ##  Beacon Hack
 Modification of headers to work around a (now closed) Beacon support issue.

 ##  Worker Hack

 ##  SessionID Column
 No configuration needed, enabled on initial configuration of Fiddler.

 ##  Impersonate Tealeaf Headers
 Changes Discover headers over to corresponding Tealeaf headers.

 ##  Impersonate Discover Headers
 Changes Telead headers over to corresponding Discover headers.

 ##  Shorthand Column
-Logic is called from OnBeforeResponse, compresses a version of each UI Post into the Comments column for ease of use.
+Logic is called from OnBeforeRequest, compresses a version of each UI Post into the Comments column for ease of use.
 The function doing the work is "DiscoRequestMsgType".

 ##  Cookie Hardcode
 Hardcode a session ID that overwrites the value used by the browser.

 ##  Cross Domain Sessionization.
 Configure IFs for the relevant domains such that sessions will stitch across domain.